edsu/inkdroid.org/software/index.markdown

 comments: []
 ---

-I write software for libraries and archives.
+I like to write software for libraries and archives.
 I try to live up to at least the former in [Release Early, Release Often][Raymond], so most of my code musings can be found on [GitHub].
-The idea is things incubate there, and if they ever become anything more than a plaything they migrate to a place like [CPAN], [RubyGems], [PyPI], [npm], etc.
+The idea is things incubate there, and if they ever become anything more than a plaything they migrate to a place like [CPAN], [RubyGems], [PyPI], [npm], etc. I like to work in public because it's been extremely useful to get advice from people over the years.

 I've enjoyed using several computer programming languages over the years.
 I guess it started with BASIC, Fortran and Pascal in the 1980s.
-I was very lucky to have an excellent computer science teacher in HighSchool.
+I was very lucky to have an excellent computer science teacher in High School.
 We had a lot of fun.
+Thanks Mr Cave!

-I started university as an Engineering major, but quickly started changing majors each semester from Philosophy, to Computer Science and finally landed on English Literature.
-On graduation I didn't end up doing much programming but returned to it 5 years later when I started a degree in Library Science.
+I started university as an Engineering major, but after the first year I switched to Philosophy, then to Computer Science and finally landed on English Literature.
+On graduation I didn't end up doing much work with computers but did spend five users working/traveling in the UK and working in a used bookstore.
+That's when the web was just starting to really take shape, so I went back to university to get a Library and Information Science degree.
+The best bits of that were learning about hypermedia.

-That's when the web was just growing, and I learned HTML and Perl.
+If you really want to know more you can read about the rest in [my CV](/ehs/).

 Here are a few things I'm particularly fond of that I've worked on in the past: